 Nowadays we can just type Pi into Google and get it to as many decimal places as we could ever want or need.
 What is easy to forget is that many people have spent huge amounts of energy and time in calculating the digits of Pi.
-The current world record (November 2016) for calculating the digits of Pi stands at over 22 trillion digits, with the calculation having been done on a supercomputer.
+The most recent record was created on Pi Day in 2019 by Google, who calculated Pi to 31.4 trillion decimal places!
 What is impressive about Ludolph van Ceulen is that he did all his calculations by hand.
 This is why it took him 25 years to arrive at his record-breaking 35 digits.

 How many digits of Pi are actually useful?